 About the New Opportunities Waiver

 The New Opportunities Waiver (NOW) began in April 2003, replacing the Mentally Retarded and Developmentally Disabled Waiver (MRDD Waiver).
 The mission of the NOW is to utilize the principles of self determination to supplement the family and/or community supports while supporting dignity, quality of life, and security in the everyday lives of people while maintaining the Recipient in the community.
-The NOW includes an array of services aimed at assisting people to live as independently as possible.

 NOW Waiver Services